efredericks/CloudAppsDev/_posts/15-Tasks-and-Scheduling.md

 * [Use Cloud Functions to create a service-based game?]()
 * [Use Google Cloud for public good!](https://cloud.google.com/blog/products/data-analytics/publicly-available-covid-19-data-for-analytics)

+## The last video from me to you!

+Thanks all for keeping up with this course!
+I hope it was as interesting for you to go through as it was for me to put together.
+Here's a short video outlining what I hope you were able to get out of it and where to go from here:

+> Module video: [Course wrapup []]()

 # Labs

 * [Cloud Tasks](https://codelabs.developers.google.com/codelabs/cloud-gae-python-migrate-8-cloudtasks#0)